ibexa/behat/doc/running_tests.md

 ### Running standard Behat tests

-BehatBundle comes with a wrapper for the standard Behat runner: [ibexabehat](https://github.com/ibexa/behat/blob/4.6/bin/ibexabehat) to make running tests in parallel easier.
+Behat comes with a wrapper for the standard Behat runner: [ibexabehat](https://github.com/ibexa/behat/blob/4.6/bin/ibexabehat) to make running tests in parallel easier.

 Use:
 ```